 Last week, international observers expressed concerns about irregularities, harassment and intimidation of voters at a governorship election in the southwestern state of Osun, which was won by the APC.

 Buhari promised elections would be “fully participatory, free and fair”.
+“The ballot box is how we make our choice for the governments that rule in our name,” he added.

 © Agence France-Presse